phillipj/node-plex-api/Readme.md

 For more information about the API capabilities, see the [HTTP/API Control description](http://wiki.plexapp.com/index.php/HTTP_API/Control) at plexapp.com

 ## Changelog

+### v0.2.1
+- Generalized URI resolving as bugfix for other types of items than Directories
+- Added URIs for Server items

 ### v0.2.0
 - **important** Removed explicit XML to JSON conversion to ensure consistent child item names.
 The main difference for those using previous module versions, is the need to change their use of result.directories to result.directory.